amignan/rseismTLS/README.md

 Forecast functions
 ------------------

 The following examples make use of all the forecast functions of rseismTLS, which are listed in `R/forecast.R`.
+The proposed statistical model consists of two model-specific parameters (underground activation feddback `a_fb` and mean relaxation time `tau`) and two Gutenberg-Richter law parameters (completeness magnitude `mc` and slope `b` of the frequency-magnitude distribution).
+The model predicts the rate of seismicity above `mc` as a linear function of the injected flow rate `dV` during the co-injection phase (Dinske and Shapiro, 2013; Mignan, 2016; van der Elst et al., 2017; Mignan et al., 2017; Broccardo et al., 2017) and as an exponential decay in the post-injection phase (Mignan et al., 2017; Broccardo et al., 2017).

-Only the frequentist approach developed by Mignan et al. (2017) is so far available (see also Mignan et al., 2019a; 2019b).
+Only the frequentist approach developed by Mignan et al. (2017) is so far available.
 The bayesian approach developed by Broccardo et al. (2017) will be implemented at a later date.
+Physics-based models are so far not included.

 ### Frequentist approach

-Note that we also use functions from the rseismNet package for data preprocessing, i.e. to compute the completeness magnitude `mc` and the slope of the Gutenberg-Richter law `b` (see [rseismNet README](https://github.com/amignan/rseismNet) for details and how to install the package).
+Note that we first need to use functions from the rseismNet package for data preprocessing, i.e. to compute the completeness magnitude `mc` and the slope of the Gutenberg-Richter law `b` (see [rseismNet README](https://github.com/amignan/rseismNet) for details and how to install the package).

 ``` r
 ## mandatory preprocessing ##